guptv93/guptv93.github.io/_linear_algebra/eigen_svd.md

 * Sequentially plug in each value of $\lambda$ and derive the matrix $(A - I\lambda)$.
 * Solve $(A - I\lambda)\bt{v} = \bt{0}$ to find $\vec{v}.$

 Remember a linear transformation doesn't always have an eigenvector.
 For example, the rotation operation doesn't have any eigenvectors.
-Shear transformation $M = \mat{1&1\\0&1}$ has a single eigenvalue ($1$).
+Shear transformation $$M = \mat{1&1 \\ 0&1}$$ has a single eigenvalue ($1$).
 A linear transformation that scales every vector by $2$, has a single eigenvalue ($2$), but has infinitely many eigenvectors in each direction.

 Suppose $P$ is the matrix of a projection onto a plane.
 For any $\bt{x}$ in the plane $P\bt{x} = \bt{x}$, so $\bt{x}$ is an eigenvector with eigenvalue $1$.
 A vector $\bt{x}$ perpendicular to the plane has $P\bt{x} = \bt{0}$, so this is an eigenvector with eigenvalue $\lambda = 0$.
 The eigenvectors of $P$ span the whole space (but this is not true for every matrix).

 If the basis vectors are themselves eigenvectors of some transformation, then the transformation is represented by a diagonal matrix.
 In a diagonal matrix, only the elements on the principal diagonal are non-zero.
 We see that calculating higher powers of a diagonal matrix is trivial.
 But, we'll be rarely so lucky to have our basis vectors also be the eigen-vectors.
 How do we calculate higher powers for matrices whose eigenvectors are not the basis vectors?
-If the matrix is such that its eigenvectors span the whole space, then we can change choose the eigenvectors to be our basis vectors and change our co-ordinate system accordingly.
+If the matrix is such that its eigenvectors span the whole space, then we can choose the eigenvectors to be our basis vectors and change our co-ordinate system accordingly.
 This is known as the eigen-basis.
 In this eigen-basis system, the transformation only linearly scales each component.
 Therefore applying the same transformation multiple times is very easy.
 Finally when we have applied the transformation, we can convert back to our original coordinate system.

 Let $A$ be the matrix whose transformation we are interested in and whose eigenvectors span the entire space.
 Let $V$ be the matrix whose columns are the eigen-basis vectors.
 For any vector $\bt{x}$, $V^{-1}\bt{x}$ gives us the coordinates of $\bt{x}$ in eigen-basis.
-How would the transform represented by $A$ look in the eigen-basis system?
+How would the transformation represented by $A$ look in the eigen-basis system?
 It would only linearly scale each eigenvector of $A$, so it should be represented by a diagonal matrix $\Lambda$ in eigen-basis. $\Lambda^k V^{-1} \bt{x}$ gives the eigen-basis coordinates of $\bt{x}$ after applying the transform $k$ times.
 Now finally we want to convert these coordinates into our original basis.
 Thus the final vector in the original system is $V\Lambda^k V^{-1}\bt{x}$.
-From this we can conclude that $A = V\Lambda^k V^{-1}$
+From this we can conclude that $A^k = V\Lambda^k V^{-1}$

 Watch 3Blue1Brown's video on  [eigenvectors and eigenvalues](https://www.youtube.com/watch?v=PFDu9oVAE-g) for an in-depth explanation.